- Everett Public Schools

 When is WCAS administered?

-The state of Washington establishes a testing window in the spring.
+The state of Washington established a testing window in the spring.
 Our district testing schedule is designed to make the best use of student instructional time and use resources efficiently.
-The daily testing schedule will be posted on the assessment calendar.
+The daily testing schedule will be 4/8/24-6/7/24.

 WCAS scores - what to expect